OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card.md

 #### Reporting Action.Http execution success or failure

-`Action.Http` actions can include the `CARD-ACTION-STATUS` HTTP header in their response.
-This header is meant to contain text that indicates the outcome of the action's execution, whether it has succeeded or failed.

-The value of the header will be displayed in a consistent way in a reserved area of the card.
-It is also saved with the card so it can be displayed later on, so users can be reminded of the actions that have already been executed on a given card.
+Your service should return an HTTP 200 status code when it successfully executes an `Action.Http` action.
+If the action execution fails, your service should return an HTTP 4xx status code, and it should also include the `CARD-ACTION-STATUS` HTTP header in its response to specify a custom error message.
+The value of that header will be displayed to the end-user in case the `Action.Http` fails to execute.

 > [!TIP]
 > Follow these guidelines when returning a response to `Action.Http` actions.
 >
-> - **Do** return the `CARD-ACTION-STATUS` header in your responses.
+> - **Do** return the `CARD-ACTION-STATUS` header in your error responses.
 > - **Do** make the message in that header as informative and meaningful as possible.
-For instance, for an "approve" action on an expense report:
->   - In case of success, don't return "The action was successful", instead return "The expense was approved"
->   - In case of failure, don't return "The action failed", instead return "The expense couldn't be approved at this time.
-Please try again later"
 > - **Don't** mention either the name of the person taking the action nor the time the action is being taken in your `CARD-ACTION-STATUS` header.
-Both these pieces of information will be automatically added for you and displayed in a consistent way.

 #### Refresh cards